akpnim/Algorithms/README.md

 (17) Huffman Code - min and max bit-length finder using a custom binary tree + heap. <br> (18) Dynamic Programming - Maximum weight independent set of a path graph <br> (19) Dynamic - Knapsack - Iterative version <br>
-(20) Dynamic - Knapsack - Recursive version with caching to handle a large number of items/weight capacity <br>
+(20) Dynamic - Knapsack - Recursive version with caching to handle a large number of items/weight capacity.
+[CHALLENGING] <br>
 .. to be continued